-Measure Target Description: The FY 2010 score of the agency
+Measure Target Description: FY 2010 Agency Preparedness Assessment Score

 Data Source and Calculation: Data Source: There are currently 13 administrative measures organized into five categories.
 Each measure has a different data source.
 Agencies should refer to the administrative measures data source information table to locate the data source for each measure.
 The table is located in Virginia Performs / Agency Planning and Performance / Administrative Measures.
 Calculation: Agencies select the appropriate colored indicator (green, yellow, red) for each measure, depending on results.
 A gray indicator is used for measures where data are unavailable.
 The agency administration measure is the percent of the administrative measures that have a green indicator (meets expectations).
-Exclude items with a gray indicator from the calculation
+Exclude items with a gray indicator from the calculation.